Board of Trustees

 Kristin Fabos is the Director of Marketing & Communications at Cabrillo College, where she has led the marketing, communications, public relations, community relations, and government relations activities of the college since 2010.
 She has 25 years of management and marketing experience spanning both corporate and nonprofit sectors.
 Prior to Cabrillo, she was the Executive Director of SeniorNet, a national nonprofit technology educator of older adults.
 Locally, she is an active community volunteer who serves on the Boards of the Santa Cruz County Business Council and Leadership Santa Cruz County.

 Matt Huffaker serves as the City Manager for the City of Santa Cruz.
 Prior to Santa Cruz, Matt served the City of Watsonville for 5 years, the city of Walnut Creek for 10 years in a variety of roles, including Deputy City Manager.
 Matt brings over 15 years of public administration experience to his work at Second Harvest, and has a passion for public service and building healthy communities.

 Bob Norton, Past Board Chair

 Bob Norton served on the Aptos Chamber Board for ten years and Above the Line for eight years.
 He has extensive management and organizational experience in nearly every aspect of the grocery industry and a strong desire to give back to the community.
-Bob currently serves on the Executive, Board Development, Finance and Audit Committees.
+Bob is a part of the fabric of the food bank.